Meet the Committee

 - Diane C. Turnham, senior associate athletics director, Middle Tennessee State University

 What's the Committee's Role?

-The 10-member NCAA Division I Women’s Basketball Committee is responsible for selecting and seeding the NCAA Tournament.
+The 10-member NCAA Division I Women’s Basketball Championship Sport Committee is responsible for selecting and seeding the NCAA Tournament.
 School and conference administrators are nominated by their conference, serve five-year terms and represent a cross-section of the Division I membership.

 Committee members spend countless hours evaluating teams during the regular season.
 They are expected to be experts on the teams within their assigned regions while maintaining a broad-based knowledge of Division I basketball.

-Friday before Selection Monday
+Friday Before Selection Monday